cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Synonyms: infer; conjecture. [推断]
 | Usage: There’s little to go on, we can only surmise what happened.
 | Usage: His surmise proved correct.
 |
-| circumvent [绕行]
-| Definition: find a way around (an obstacle).
-| Usage: They found a way of circumventing the law. [钻空子]
-| Definition: to go on travel around something that is blocking your way; detour.
-|
-| obfuscate
-| obfuscation [搪塞]
-| Definition: the action making something obscure, unclear, or unintelligible.
-| Usage: When confronted with sharp questions they resorted to obfuscation.
-|
-| detour
-| Definition: an alternative route for use by traffic when the usual road is temporarily closed.
-| Usage: I would detour the endless stream of motor home.
-|
 | mere
 | Definition: used to emphasized how small or insignificant someone or something is.